Vivino

 Vivino is an online wine marketplace and wine app, which has been downloaded more than 60 million times.
-The Vivino app is available for download on Android and Apple devices.
+The Vivino app is available for download on Android and IOS mobile devices.
 Vivino was founded in 2010 by Heini Zachariassen and Theis Søndergaard.
 As of 2022, Vivino had a wine database containing more than 15.8 million different wines and had nearly 61 million users.
 In July 2013, the database had 1 million wines.
-Vivino's headquarters are in San Francisco, California, United States, but the company has several subsidiaries including in Denmark, where the company was founded.
+Vivino's headquarters are in Copenhagen, Denmark but the company has several subsidiaries including in the United States.